 There are a wide variety of energy drinks on the market, but three of the most popular are Monster, Red Bull and Ghost Energy.

-Below is our quick comparison between Bang Energy and each of these three drinks, along with a winner in each category.
+Below is our quick comparison between Bang Energy and each of these three drinks in terms of healthiness, along with a winner in each category.

 Winner: Bang

-Red Bull contains 27 g added sugar per can, and many of the same ingredients in Bang that we find questionable; namely citric acid and vitamin blends.
+As we documented in our article on are Red Bulls bad for you, Red Bull contains 27 grams (g) of added sugar per can, and many of the same ingredients in Bang that we find questionable; namely citric acid and vitamin blends.

 Winner: Bang

 Ghost Energy has an extremely similar formulation to Bang.
-It has slightly less caffeine (200 mg), but has citric acid, natural flavor, sucralose, two preservatives and a vitamin blend.
+Ghost provides slightly less caffeine (200 mg), but has citric acid, natural flavor, sucralose, two preservatives and a vitamin blend.

 Winner: Tie

 Even though we noted a significant number of ingredients in Bang Energy that we recommend avoiding, we still consider it to have a healthier formulation than many of the leading energy drinks on the market.
-We consider the product category as a whole to be rife with poorly-formulated products.
+We consider the product category as a whole to be rife with unhealthy additive ingredients.

 Stay up-to-date on our research reviews